ampere207/ai-r-hockey/README.md

 ### AI Implementation Details

-The rule-based AI:
+The **heuristic rule-based prediction** AI uses the following algorithm:

-1. Detects if puck is idle in AI's court and actively hits it
+1. **Court Detection**: Detects if puck is idle in AI's court and actively hits it
-2. Predicts where puck will cross AI's defending line
+2. **Trajectory Prediction**: Predicts where puck will cross AI's defending line using physics calculations
-3. Calculates optimal intercept point
+3. **Intercept Calculation**: Calculates optimal intercept point based on puck velocity and position
-4. Applies difficulty modifiers (speed, noise, delay)
+4. **Difficulty Application**: Applies difficulty modifiers:
+   - Speed multiplier (40-100% based on difficulty)
+   - Random noise (±5px to ±50px)
+   - Reaction delay (0-200ms)
-5. Clamps to table bounds and paddle speed limits
+5. **Boundary Clamping**: Ensures paddle stays within table bounds and respects speed limits
+6. **Human-like Behavior**: Adds random variations for more realistic gameplay

+The AI is implemented in `backend/models/ai.py` using Python, with a client-side fallback in `frontend/game/aiClient.ts` for offline play.

 ## 🔧 Development